haagahelia/mobilecourse/docs/DataPersistence/sqlite.md

 npx expo install expo-sqlite
 ```

-Example: Courselist app where user types course title and credits.
+Example: Course list app where user types course title and credits.
 The course is saved to a database when save button is pressed.
-All courses are shown in the flatlist component.
+All courses are displayed in the flatlist component.

 ![](img/courselist.png)